thesofakillers/nlgoals/documents/proposal/proposal.md

 Addressing the issue of reward misspecification is important because it is one of the many limiting factors that make RL difficult to apply.
 Furthermore, due to reward hacking, the issue can lead to undesired behaviour.
-The negative impacts of a misbehaviour can be as simple as a model underperforming in production and as dire as causing safety concerns [@hendrycks_unsolved_2022].
+The negative impacts of misbehaviour can be as simple as a model underperforming in production and as dire as causing safety concerns [@hendrycks_unsolved_2022].

 ## Current solutions and their shortcomings